vas0011/cse15l-lab-reports/lab2.md

 **A terminal interaction where you log into your ieng6 account without being asked for a password.**\
 ![Image](part2question3.png)
 # Part 3
 One thing I learned in week 2 was what the ```ssh``` command did.
-I learned that ssh established a secure connection to a remote machine.
+I learned that ssh establishes a secure connection to a remote machine.
 During the lab we used the ssh command to connect to the PCs in the basement.